odoo/documentation/sms_marketing/SMS_mkt_integrations_and_template.rst

 .. image:: ./media/sms_marketing15.png
    :align: center

-If I’d like to send a message in a batch here, I could go to *List View > select all the contacts > Action > Send SMS*.
+If I’d like to send a message in a batch here, I could go to :menuselection:`List View --> select all the contacts --> Action --> Send SMS`.

 .. image:: ./media/sms_marketing16.png
    :align: center

 Set up SMS Templates
 ==================================
 To set up *SMS Templates*, I’ll go to the *Settings* app and activate the *developer mode*.
-Now, back to *Settings* app, I’ll go to *Technical > Phone/SMS section > SMS Templates* and create the content I need.
+Now, back to *Settings* app, I’ll go to :menuselection:`Technical --> Phone/SMS section --> SMS Templates` and create the content I need.

 .. image:: ./media/sms_marketing17.png
    :align: center